Placeholder-Software/Crowds/docs/HowTo/CreateAnAgent.md

 4. Add a [`Synchroniser`](../Reference/MonoBehaviours/Synchroniser.md) behaviour and configure it like this:
 ![Synchroniser Inspector](../images/SynchroniserInspector.png)

-5. Add [Steering Behaviours](../GettingStarted/SteeringBehaviours.md) to make your agent move.
+5. Add [Steering Behaviours](../GettingStarted/SteeringBehaviours.md) to make the agent move.